Driving Test in Manchester

 A section of the driving will involve being tested on independent driving.
-During this part of the test the pupil will be asked to drive for approximately 10 minutes either following a series of directions or by following traffic signs, or a combination of both.
+During this part of the test the pupil will be asked to drive for approximately 20 minutes either following a series of directions or by following traffic signs, or a combination of both, or following instructions from a satellite navigation.
 If required, the examiner may show the pupil a simple diagram of the intended route to follow.

 Throughout the test you should drive in the way your instructor has taught you.
 If you make a mistake, dont worry or panic, it might be a less serious driving fault and may not affect your result.
 The examiner will be looking for an overall safe standard of driving.
 You can make up to 15 driving faults and still pass the test (16 or more results in failure).
 However, if you commit one serious or dangerous fault you will fail the test.
 If at any time your examiner considers you to be a danger to other road users your test will be stopped.
 You are allowed to take someone with you on the test; this person must be over 16 years old and cannot take any part in the test.

 After the practical test